 A dental emergency can occur at any time of the day or night and is incredibly stressful.
-For the families who trust Dr. Adriana Barrera for their dental care, knowing that she offers emergency dental services brings peace of mind.
+For the families who trust Barrera Advanced Dentistry for their dental care, knowing that we offer emergency dental services brings peace of mind.
 If you live in or around Torrance, California, call the office or use the online scheduling tool for an initial consultation.

 Some dental emergencies only affect a single tooth, while others are part of a more complex medical emergency.